GenAI vs AI Developer vs Agentic AI: Which Path Fits Your Goal?

 Generative AI

-- LLM and GenAI foundations
+- LLM behavior and limitations

-- Prompting and evaluation
+- Prompting and output control

 - Multimodal workflow design